LiFePO4 is Lithium-Ion: Why Terminology Matters

 • Very expensive

-LTO is considered the gold standard for Li-Ion safety but is rarely used in recreational marine applications due to cost and size and cell voltage.
+LTO is considered the gold standard for Li-Ion safety but is rarely used in recreational marine applications due to cost, size and cell voltage.

 2. Lithium Iron Phosphate (LiFePO4 or LFP)